dnelson/temet/docs/installation.rst

 the last two lines create symlinks to the actual output directory where the simulation data files (``groupcat_*`` and ``snapdir_*``) reside, as well as to the postprocessing directory (containing ``trees``, etc).
 Replace as needed with the actual path on your machine.

+This allows many "known" simulations to be loaded by name only.

 External Package Installation